KhrushchevSergey/Modified-Jarque-Bera-test/README.md

 # Modified Jarque-Bera Test Function

-This repository contains an implementation of the modified Jarque-Bera test for normality.
+This repository contains an implementation of the modified Jarque-Bera test for normality, which allow for testing hypotheses that the considered sample comes from: a normal distribution with known mean (variance unknown);
+a normal distribution with known variance (mean unknown); a normal distribution with known mean and variance.

 ## Example Usage